kncwiller/slate/source/index.html.md

 # Introduction

-Welcome in e-Mpata API!
+Welcome in e-Mpata secure API!
 You can use this API endpoints to made differents payment operations via your e-Mpata wallet.

 You will found below examples with differents programmation languages like Shell, Java and JavaScript!
 You can view the example code in the dark right zone.